ibm-cloud-docs/monitoring/agent/agent_log_level.md

 {:important: .important}
 {:note: .note}

-# Configuring the log level of a Sysdig agent
+# Configuring the log level of a monitoring agent
 {: #agent_log_level}

 The log level determines the type and amount of logging of an agent.
 You can configure the log level by adding parameters and log level arguments.
 {:shortdesc}

-The Sysdig agent writes log entries into the `draios.log` file.
+The monitoring agent writes log entries into the `draios.log` file.
 * The log file rotates when it reaches 10MB in size.
 * The 10 most recent log files are kept.
 The date-stamp that is appended to the filename is used to determine which files to keep.
 * The log files are located in the directory `/opt/draios/logs/`.

-By default, when you deploy a Sysdig agent, the log level is set to `info`.
+By default, when you deploy a monitoring agent, the log level is set to `info`.
 {: note}

 Valid log levels are: *none*, *error*, *warning*, *info*, *debug*, *trace*.

-You can configure the level of detail that is written by a Sysdig agent to its log file:
+You can configure the level of detail that is written by a monitoring agent to its log file:

 | Log level       | Detail                               |
 |-----------------|--------------------------------------|